 - Microchip implants can be obtained on the day of surgery.

 Note: All cats must be presented for surgery in individual carriers.
 Multiple pets per carrier do not allow for a safe post-operative environment and will not be accepted for services.
 Disposable carriers are available for purchase at the time of drop off.

 Caring for Your Pet After Surgery

-Spaying and neutering is one of the most responsible ways dog owners can care for their pet.
+Spaying and neutering is one of the most responsible ways dog and cat owners can care for their pet.

 Female animals are spayed, which means their ovaries and uterus are surgically removed and they are unable to go into heat or get pregnant.

 Male animals are neutered, which means their testicles are surgically removed.
 After surgery, the male cat or dog will be unable to impregnate females.

 Here are some tips to care for your pet after surgery: